-A new study is suggesting that weight loss could be linked to the brain rather than the amount of food that is consumed.
+A study is suggesting that weight loss could be linked to the brain rather than the amount of food that is consumed.

 Researchers in Berkeley College, worked with mice that had no smell and mice that did have smell.
 They thought that the mice with no smell would have less cravings and therefore would eat less and lose weight.